adviksakhare18-del/Advik--Testing-shock-functions/README.md

 ## Mathematical Background

 ### Logistic inverse
-The function `f(x) = eˣ / (eˣ + 1)²` is shown to be a valid PDF (integrates to 1, is non-negative).
+The function `f(x) = eˣ / (eˣ + 1)²` is shown to be a valid p.d.f (integrates to 1, is non-negative).
 Its CDF is `F(x) = eˣ / (eˣ + 1)`, and its inverse CDF — used as the shock function — is `ln(x / 1 - x)`.

 ### Tangent / Lorentz
 The inverse CDF `y = γ · tan(πx − π/2)` corresponds to a Cauchy (Lorentz) distribution with scale parameter γ.
-Its PDF `γ / π(γ² + x²)` is valid, but the distribution has no finite moments — explaining the tan function's extreme instability in practice.
+Its p.d.f `γ / π(γ² + x²)` is valid, but the distribution has no finite moments — explaining the tan function's extreme instability in practice.

 ---

 ## Related Work

-This project builds on a prior paper published in *Parabola* (UNSW): [Weighting for a Better Distribution — Gram-Charlier in the World of Finance]([https://parabola.unsw.edu.au](https://drive.google.com/file/d/1tf-y3Yc5dop67EpqQZbDeXW_f6YClDhS/view)), which derives an alternative Gram-Charlier PDF to model asymmetric return distributions more accurately than the standard normal assumption.
+This project builds on a prior paper published in *Parabola* (UNSW): [Weighting for a Better Distribution — Gram-Charlier in the World of Finance]([https://parabola.unsw.edu.au](https://drive.google.com/file/d/1tf-y3Yc5dop67EpqQZbDeXW_f6YClDhS/view)), which derives an alternative Gram-Charlier p.d.f to model asymmetric return distributions more accurately than the standard normal assumption.

 ---